The-WebOps-Club/iitm-wiki/README.md

             sudo apt-get install php libapache2-mod-php php-mcrypt php-mysql

    The above command will install the php without error.
-Execute the following commands to install the extensions required to run
+Execute the following commands to install the mbstring and xml
-   MediaWiki
+   extensions which are required to run MediaWiki

+            sudo apt-get install php7.0-mbstring
+            sudo apt-get install php7.0-xml

+   Restart your apache2 server.